pocomane/brewed-in-the-apocalypse/bita.md

 - Apocalypse World by D. Vincent Baker and Meguey Baker (2010)
 - Not the End by Claudio Pustorino (2020)
-- Fantasy World by Alessandro Piroddi and Luca Maiorani (2023)

 TODO list:

+- Find another word for "Move"?
+They are different from the pbta ones so it is better to avoid confusion???
+- All the english text must be revised.
 - Rewrite the examples addressing the Character, not the Player
-- Some setting playbook must be added.
 - Some examples must be written.
 - The content must be made more concise in various point.
-- All the english text must be revised.
+- Some setting playbook must be added.
 - The final sections (marked as very preliminary draft) have to be rewritten from scratch.

-In this manual we use the Spivak pronouns ey/em/eir/emself for genre neutral third person singular.
+In this manual we use the Spivak pronouns ey/em/eir/emself: they work exactly like it/it/its/itself but refer to a person, without assuming any other attribute.
 A more common alternative would be the singular they but we found that it adds confusion in lot of sentences.

 TODO : security rule (but do not call it security rule)